mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 In the registry {{-tags}},
 IANA has allocated the first to third tag in {{tab-tag-values}} from the FCFS space, with the present document as the specification reference.
-IANA is requested to register the fourth tag from the Specification Required space, with the present document as the specification reference.
+IANA has allocated the fourth tag from the Specification Required space, with the present document as the specification reference.

 |                  Tag | Data Item    | Semantics                      | Reference                                         |